Flcmte/crypto/README.md

 # Crypto Interface
 Application interfacing data from your private exchange accounts on Bittrex, Kraken, Binance, pushing all data to a self-hosted MongoDB database, and updating your private Google Spreadsheet for personnal investment follow-up

+### Functionalities
+* Arbitrage monitoring between Bittrex, Binance and Kraken
+* Pagination of trades from any market on Kraken and storage to MongoDB instance
+* Balance aggregation
+* Google Sheets as a web UI, using it´s full power to personalize the assets management tool

 ### Prerequisites
 Dedicated server with:
 * MongoDB instance